NicholsSchool/2020-ScoutingAppTemplate/ReadMe.md

 If you would like to switch back to an event that was already set up, either to see the scouted data again or test somethings, you will have to go into the Firebase Online Console for the project and go to the Database tab and then in the "MetaData" collection, set the current event to the desired event's event key.
 But make sure the event already exists in the database.

+**IMPORTANT NOTE: To use less data reads from the server, event info such as the name of the event and schedule are cached on the client side and on a Firebase CDN.
+The cache on the CDN lasts for 10 minutes, meaning the event name and schedule _WILL NOT UPDATE ON THE APP FOR 10 MINUTES._ So the admin is reponsible for setting up the event, at least 10 minutes prior to the use of the app.**

+**A way to manually refresh the cache on the CDN is to deploy the app once again.**

+**To refresh cache on a device, for PC: Ctrl + r, Mac: Cmd + Shift + r, for iphones: double click home button and swipe up on safari**

 **FTC Admin:**

 At the time of this App's initial creation, the FTC counterpart of The Blue Alliance, The Orange Alliance, is not as quick to update their website with match schedules of events.
 So unfortunately, the FTC admin has to input the teams and match schedule manually rather than relying on  a website.